-Furthermore, the constant disappointment can kill your confidence.
-Your skill-level will vary wildly, so you won’t know if you’ll be able to perform well.
+Furthermore, constant disappointment can kill your confidence.
+Your skill level will vary wildly, so you won’t know if you’ll be able to perform well.

 Also, traditional practicing methods can be horribly monotonous.
 Drudging along with the same uninspiring routine is mind-numbing.